christianjokhaji/UHelper/README.md

-# Welcome to UHelper! 🤖 (last updated on July 6 by Min)
+# Welcome to UHelper! 🤖 (last updated on July 12 by Aria)

 UHelper is an interactive bot that is designed to meet students' needs on Discord.